 This leadership group sets goals, priorities, activities, and future direction of the Society.
 It establishes the major administrative policies governing affairs of the Society, oversees the finances of the Society, and transacts the Society’s business, both internal (e.g., conferences) and external (networking with other research-intensive nursing organizations).
 The regional research organizations have moved to the forefront of research leadership in the nation.

-Members of the Governing Board participate in two in-person board meetings (on site pre-conference and late summer/early fall meeting), participate in 4-6 Board conference calls, interact with SNRS committees as appropriate, and carry out their assigned responsibilities in an ongoing manner.
+Members of the Governing Board participate in two in-person board meetings, on-site the first day of the conference and an early fall meeting, participate in 4-6 Board conference calls (unless more are needed), interact with SNRS committees as appropriate, and carry out their assigned responsibilities in an ongoing manner.

 Members-at-Large (3 openings): Participate in the deliberations and leadership activities of the Governing Board and carry out specific designated responsibilities.